changhunjo0927/Jo_Math888/README.md

 In specific, I have worked on matrix completion with graph side information, and data poisoning attacks on algorithmic fairness.
 For the first topic, I fully characterized the optimal sample complexity required for reliable estimation and quantified the efficacy of graph side information under a highly general model.
 For the second one, I found the lower and upper bounds on the minimum data perturbation, measured in total variation distance, required for successful poisoning attack against risk minimization with fairness constraints.

+With my background, I would like to design practical machine learning models with theoretical performace guarantees.
+I believe tools from causal inference will be useful for this goal.